 Aging is a whole new adventure in itself.
-Just when you get to grips with loving who you are and where your heart lies, the wrinkles start to appear, the greys start to show and it becomes all too evident that you are not 23 years old anymore.
+Just when you get to grips with loving who you are and where your heart lies, the wrinkles start to appear.
+This is followed by the greys starting to show and it becomes all too evident that you are not 23 years old anymore.
 The funny thing is that you don’t realise it.
 It just starts happening and then one day you look in the mirror and you’re… let’s call it what it is: older.
+That’s when the question pops up: to botox or not to botox?

-How you react to that is entirely your own affair.
+How you react to aging is entirely your own affair.
 I must admit I have been a little torn between acceptance and wondering where the f*** the years went.
-But the truth be told, it hasn’t really upset me, it’s only motivated me to be healthier, exercise more, do more yoga, meditate more and take better care of myself and my skin.
+But the truth be told, it hasn’t really upset me, it’s only motivated me to be healthier, exercise more, do more yoga, meditate more, and take better care of myself and my skin.
 I’ve been happy in my 40-year-old skin and proud of my patches of grey hair, and while I have considered what it would be like to be wrinkle-free again, it’s not something that I would go to drastic lengths to achieve.
+Well, so I say now.

-In my opinion, drastic lengths include any form of plastic surgery and Botox.
+In my opinion, drastic lengths include any form of plastic surgery and botox.
+But that doesn’t mean that any other women faced with the same dilemma are wrong for choosing botox.

 Options For Reducing Those Wrinkles

 - Fillers are next on the list.
-I don’t find these as effective as the Botox, but at least they allow the face to move.
-Of course an addiction to these will leave you looking like Courtney Cox, circa late 2016
+I don’t find these as effective as the botox, but at least they allow the face to move.
+Of course, these in excess can also start to make you look less like yourself, ala Courtney Cox or “Bridget Jones”

 - Laser treatment is the next big thing, which I find to be the least invasive.
 It definitely has an overall softening effect on the skin and it doesn’t appear to change the face in any way, except to make it look marginally younger